chef/automate/components/automate-chef-io/content/docs/iam-v2-guide.md

   ],
 ```

 Next, you'll specify the permissions themselves--which in IAM v2 are the `statements`-- declared as an array.
+Here we use the wildcard
+value`"*"` in the projects field, which indicates that members of this policy can perform these actions within _any_ project.
 We only need a single statement in this case, though, providing access to the _get_, _list_, and _update_ actions for _users_ and _teams_:

 ```json